-Another Graduate Awarded in the Professional Dog Grooming Competition!
+Another Graduate Awarded in the Dog Grooming Competition!

 Newly graduated dog groomer, Miss.
 Kim Endow entered the May 2 dog grooming competition held by the Dog groomers association with the expectation of the thrill of the experience.
 She never dreamed that she would finish an impressive third place in the competition against many skilled professionals.